parthsharma788/NLP-SMSspamDetection/README.md

 ## Model:
 Applied TF-IDF for feature extraction and trained models like Logistic Regression, Naïve Bayes using Pipelines.

+## ✅Data:
-## Data : ✅ Analyzed real-world SMS data from the SMSSpamCollection dataset
+Analyzed real-world SMS data from the SMSSpamCollection dataset

 ## ⚙️ Tech Stack
 🔹 Python 🐍